alsanusi/basicExpressCRUD/README.md

 npm install
 ```

-Since this web app contain sql db, you need to **export the sql file to your local machine** (Database configuration on ./.env).
+Since this web app contain sql db, you need to **export the sql file to your local machine**
+\*note: database configuration on ./.env.

 You can start the web app, with this command:
 ```